kgateway-dev/kgateway/docs/content/security/mtls/_index.md

 #### Gloo Settings

-We will also need to edit the default settings CRD and change the gloo.xdsBindAddr to only listen to incoming requests from localhost.
+The default settings CRD changes such that the gloo.xdsBindAddr will only listen to incoming requests from localhost.

 `k edit settings.gloo.solo.io -n gloo-system default -oyaml`